Naïs (film): Plot

 Toine, a hunchbacked farmhand, is employed on a property owned by the Rostaings, who live in Aix and only come during the holydays.
 Toine works under the tyrannical sharecropper Micoulin.
 A hard-hearted widower, Micoulin treats his own daughter Naïs as if she were his servant.

 Toine secretly loves Naïs; he dreams of winning her heart and consoles himself by reading about the exploits of an 18th-century nobleman who was both a hunchback and a ladies' man.

 The Rostaing family comes over for the summer.
 The owners' son, Frédéric, starts a relationship with Naïs.
 Frédéric has a gambling habit and initially sees Naïs as a summer fling, but then becomes more serious as he falls genuinely in love with her.

 Micoulin disapproves of his daughter's love for Frédéric, whom he sees as a debauched lothario.
 He plans to murder Frédéric by sabotaging a cabin near a cliff on the property, so it will collapse on the young man and look like an accident.

 While heartbroken because Naïs loves Frédéric and not him, Toine decides to help the two youngsters; he causes the cabin to collapse earlier on Micoulin, who dies a victim of the trap he had himself prepared.
-Naïs and Frédéric are now free to live their love.
+Naïs and Frédéric are now free to be together.